TechDocsStudio/biel-docs/docs/customization/workflows.md

 - Documentation under 1000 pages covering one cohesive topic
 - Content is naturally interconnected (all features of one product)
 - No need for custom actions or external integrations
-- Users frequently need information spanning multiple areas

 ## Setting up a workflow

 :::tip Enterprise setup included
 As part of your enterprise agreement, our team handles the initial workflow configuration to ensure everything works correctly from the start.

 We'll work with you to define routing rules, configure integrations, and test the setup before going live.
 :::

 ### Prerequisites

 Before creating a workflow, ensure you have:

-1. At least two existing projects with indexed content
+* At least two existing projects with indexed content
-2. A clear understanding of how queries should be routed
+* A clear understanding of how queries should be routed
-3. (Optional) Webhook endpoints ready if you plan to use custom actions
+* (Optional) Webhook endpoints ready if you plan to use custom actions

 ### Create your workflow